jiexiangfan/table-get-column/README.md

 ## Contributing

 Contributions are welcome, and any contributions you make are greatly appreciated!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+I am fairly new in open source and in coding in general, if you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Thanks!

 ## License